MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 * **Username and password** – Configured as a generic service connection with a username and a password.
 This connection method doesn’t support multi-factor authentication.
 Microsoft recommends using the service principal connection method as it doesn’t require storing user credentials on Azure DevOps.

 >[!NOTE]
->The Power BI automation tool uses Azure DevOps service connection to store credentials.
+>The Power BI automation tools extension uses an Azure DevOps service connection to store credentials.
 For more details, see [How we store your credentials for Azure DevOps Services](/azure/devops/organizations/security/credential-storage).

-Once you enable a service connection for your Azure DevOps Power BI automation tool, you can [create pipeline tasks](/azure/devops/extend/develop/add-build-task).
+Once you enable a service connection for your Azure DevOps Power BI automation tools, you can [create pipeline tasks](/azure/devops/extend/develop/add-build-task).
 The extension includes the following deployment pipelines tasks:

 * Create a new pipeline